NOZIZWE DUBE

-I am a PhD candidate at the Department of International and European Law of Maastricht University.
-My PhD project examines intersectional discrimination within EU non-discrimination law.
-My research, that focuses on the need to acknowledge intersectionality within the EU, aims to provide recommendations to three actors: the Court of Justice of the EU, EU legislators and policymakers.
-To this end, the research encompasses comparative research with the case law of the Council of Europe (the European Court of Human Rights and the European Committee on Social Rights); the US Supreme Court and the Constitutional Court of South Africa
+I am a PhD candidate in EU law in the Department of International Law of Maastricht University.
+In my PhD project, I conduct a critical race feminist analysis of EU equality law, with the normative aim of formulating recommendations on how intersectional discrimination can be acknowledged in this legal framework.
+To this end, my research encompasses comparative research with the case law of the Council of Europe (the European Court of Human Rights and the European Committee on Social Rights); the US Supreme Court and the Constitutional Court of South Africa

 I am a Bachelor and Master of Laws graduate (KU Leuven).
 As part of the Erasmus+ programme, I studied at Venice International University (Italy) in the Globalization Programme, during which I received an award for academic excellence.
 Throughout my studies, I specialised in International and European Union law and Public law.
 My masters thesis was titled: ‘The restitution of colonial collections in Belgium: A solution from the human right to culture?’.
 This thesis explores the classification of colonial collections within Belgian and EU private law and elaborates on how the regimes of inalienability and imprescriptibility pose challenges to indigenous communities in the Global South who may wish to request the restitution of these goods.
 It subsequently explores whether the human right to culture is a viable avenue for indigenous communities in the Global South to pursue the restitution of their plundered cultural heritage.